 If you do not file your case within the required timeframe, you may miss your chance for compensation forever.
 The stress of your situation is enough to manage as you adjust to your life changes.

 At Dolman Law Group Accident Injury Lawyers, PA, meeting court deadlines is just part of what we do.
 We can manage all aspects of your case and keep you informed throughout the process.

 You do not have to shoulder the burden of your case alone.
 Get the help you need with your medical malpractice case today.

 Let Us Investigate Your Medical Malpractice Case

-A hospital, doctor, or other health care professional is not liable for all the harms a patient might suffer.
-They are only legally responsible for harm or injuries that resulted from their deviating from the standards of care that a competent doctor would normally provide in similar situations, and which resulted in harm or injury for the patient.
+A hospital, doctor, or other health care professional is not liable for all the harm a patient might suffer.
+They are only legally responsible for harm or injuries that result from their deviating from the standards of care that a competent doctor would normally provide in similar situations, and which resulted in harm or injury for the patient.

 You and your legal team must meet important standards before a court will consider your case arguable.
 Our medical malpractice attorneys will prove these standards and build a robust case that is designed to obtain maximum compensation.

 To win your medical malpractice case, our team of medical malpractice lawyers will prove four key elements.

 The healthcare provider and/or hospital had a legal duty to provide a certain quality of care to the patient.
 For example, by entering a hospital, a patient should be considered owed a duty of care by doctors who have chosen to work for said hospitals as healthcare providers.
 (See our Legal Glossary for some common terms, like the duty of care, explained)